The Ghost and the Darkness: Historical accuracy

 Although Patterson claimed the lions were responsible for up to 135 deaths, a peer-reviewed paper on man-eating lions and the circumstances surrounding this notorious event states that about 28–31 killings can be verified (Kerbis Peterhans & Gnoske, 2001).
-However, one underlying assumption of the study was that the lions would eat all of the edible meat on a victim.
-In other words, the study's conclusion was that the lions ate the equivalent of 28-31 whole people.
-This obviously does not take into account that some victims may have been killed and either partially eaten or not eaten at all.
+However, data from the lions' bones does not rule out that the total combined number of deaths could be as high as 72, an important caveat given that Patterson's journal only counted Indian workers, while the exact numbers of the deaths among native African workers were not documented.

-Patterson's 1907 book itself states that "between them (the lions) no less than 28 Indian coolies, in addition to scores of unfortunate African natives of whom no official record was kept" were killed.
-This lesser number was confirmed in the definitive paper on man-eating behavior and the Tsavo lions by Kerbis Peterhans and Gnoske (2001) and soon thereafter in Dr. Bruce Patterson's definitive book The Lions of Tsavo: Exploring the Legacy of Africa's Notorious Man-Eaters published by McGraw-Hill in 2004.
+Patterson's 1907 book itself states that the lions "had devoured between them no less than twenty-eight Indian coolies" and "scores of unfortunate African natives of whom no official record was kept."
+This lesser number of 28 was confirmed in the definitive paper on man-eating behavior and the Tsavo lions by Kerbis Peterhans and Gnoske (2001) and soon thereafter in Dr. Bruce Patterson's definitive book The Lions of Tsavo: Exploring the Legacy of Africa's Notorious Man-Eaters published by McGraw-Hill in 2004.
 Kerbis Peterhans & Gnoske showed that the greater toll attributed to the lions resulted from a pamphlet written by Col. Patterson in 1925, stating "these two ferocious brutes killed and devoured, under the most appalling circumstances, 135 Indian and African artisans and laborers employed in the construction of the Uganda Railway."

 The location where the bridge was built is now called Man-Eater's Camp.
 It is in Tsavo East National Park, Kenya, about 125 km east of Mount Kilimanjaro and 260 km southeast of Nairobi, at 2.993558°S 38.461458°E.